devops329/devops/instruction/jwtPizzaData/jwtPizzaData.md

 ### Add franchise and store

+This creates a franchise and a store so that you can purchase pizzas.

 ```sh
 curl -X POST $host/api/franchise -H 'Content-Type: application/json' -d '{"name": "pizzaPocket", "admins": [{"email": "f@jwt.com"}]}'  -H "Authorization: Bearer $token"